jpgsantos/Subcellular_workflow/Docs/Scripts.rst

 We have provided an example diagnostics run and an example global sensitivity analysis run, the results of which can be found on the following folders:

-- Diagnostics - Matlab/Model/D1_LTP_time_window/Results/Analysis_diagnostics_example
+- Diagnostics - MATLAB&trade;/Model/D1_LTP_time_window/Results/Analysis_diagnostics_example
-- Global Sensitivity analysis - Matlab/Model/D1_LTP_time_window/Results/Analysis_GSA_example
+- Global Sensitivity analysis - MATLAB&trade;/Model/D1_LTP_time_window/Results/Analysis_GSA_example

-To run these scripts MATLAB should be opened with the folder called MATLAB as the main folder
+To run these scripts MATLAB&trade; should be opened with the folder called MATLAB&trade; as the main folder

 Run_main
 --------